Dolgubon/LibLazyCrafting/README.md

 returns: The request table, which contains all the information about the craft request.

 ### CraftSmithingItem( *integer patternIndex, integer materialIndex, integer materialQuantity, integer styleIndex, integer traitIndex, boolean useUniversalStyleItem, integer:nilable stationOverride, integer:nilable setIndex, integer:nilable quality, boolean:nilable autocraft, anything:nilable reference, integer potencyId, integer essenceId, integer aspectId, integer smithingQuantity*)
 This function is the same as CraftSmithingItemByLevel, except it replaces isCP and level with what the game uses to decide those.
-Not reccommended to use, unless converting an existing non LLC addon to one that uses LLC.
+Not recommended to use, unless converting an existing non LLC addon to one that uses LLC.

 ### InteractionTable:isSmithingLevelValid(*boolean isCP, integer lvl)*
 returns boolean isValidSmithingLevel -- This returns true if equipment can be created at that level.
 For example, if you ask for isCP = true, and lvl = 155, you will get false, because the game does not allow you to create items at CP155